 …is an intention that I place at the start of every new day.
-I img_0905remind myself by putting a small rock with Begin Again chiseled into it in a place I will notice—by my bed, on the bathroom sink, in front of my computer.
+I remind myself by putting a small rock with Begin Again chiseled into it in a place I will notice—by my bed, on the bathroom sink, in front of my computer.
 It offers me the possibility of a fresh start.
 Whatever is spilling over from yesterday is caught in these two simple words: begin again.
 I pause to greet a new day unencumbered by yesterday, even if yesterday was a pretty good day.
 Today is a new day with its own open ended options.
 And I am looking forward to moving through those options!

 Just like Riding a Bike